NikosDokmetzoglou/NikosDokmetzoglou/README.md

 ### Welcome to my GitHub page!

-My name is Nikos Dokmetzoglou and I am a physics PhD candidate at the [University of North Carolina at Chapel Hill](https://www.unc.edu/), studying symmetry properties of scalar and gauge theories and their scattering amplitudes.
+My name is Nikos Dokmetzoglou and I am a physics PhD candidate at the [University of North Carolina at Chapel Hill](https://www.unc.edu/), studying symmetry properties of scalar and gauge field theories and their scattering amplitudes.

 You can find more about me and my research by visiting my [personal website](https://tarheels.live/nikosdokmetzoglou/) or my [ORCID](https://orcid.org/0000-0002-1520-8758) and [INSPIRE](https://inspirehep.net/authors/1808352) profiles.